-In June 2021, we adopted an executive officer system.
+We have adopted an executive officer system.
 Its objectives include further strengthening our management oversight functions through accelerating decision-making and enhancing checks and balances, to focus more on decisions concerning medium- to long-term courses of action, and to develop management human resources systematically to delegate business execution to highly capable and knowledgeable human resources.